ermshaua/claspy/README.md

 >>> from claspy.data_loader import load_tssb_dataset
 ```

-As an example, we choose the <a href="http://timeseriesclassification.com/description.php?Dataset=Cricket" target="_blank">Cricket</a> data set that contains motions of different umpire signals caputured as wrist acceleration.
+As an example, we choose the <a href="http://timeseriesclassification.com/description.php?Dataset=Cricket" target="_blank">Cricket</a> data set that contains motions of different umpire signals captured as wrist acceleration.
 ClaSP should automatically detect semantic changes between signals and deduce their segmentation.
 It is parameter-free, so we just need to pass the time series as a numpy array.

 ```python3
 >>> dataset, window_size, true_cps, time_series = load_tssb_dataset(names=("CricketX",)).iloc[0,:]